atropos-null/LS/py109/py109_studyguide.md

 **Important Scope Rule**

 A function can access variables defined in the global scope without any special declaration, as long as it does not attempt to modify them.
 This is because the global variables are available to the local scope as read-only by default.
+Python lets you read global variables in functions but creates a new local variable when you try to assign to a variable with the same name.
 While you can access global variables from inside functions, you cannot reassign them without using the `global` keyword:

 ```python
 count = 10  # Global variable